IUIDSL/kgap_lincs-idg/README.md

 ## Graph database

 ### The fast path
 Note: These steps should work with little or no modifications on Macintosh, Unix, and Windows.
-Process tested on MacBookPro 2017 Catalina
+Process was tested on a MacBookPro 2017 running MacOS Catalina

 To restore this graph database from a dump file download this [dump file](http://cheminfov.informatics.indiana.edu/projects/kgap/data/dclneodb.dump),